 Circuit training has gone in and out of fashion a number of times over the years.
-Sometimes it is seen as the greatest exercise technique ever, while other times it is seen as old fashioned and ineffective.
+Sometimes it is seen as the greatest, high-intensity exercise technique ever, while other times it is seen as old-fashioned and ineffective to shape your body weight.
 The truth is that like any fitness technique it can be very effective when used correctly, but it should not be overused.

-Circuit training is a combination of between different exercises that are performed one after the other.
+Circuit training is a combination of different training exercises that are performed one after the other within a limited amount of time, typically 30 minutes, to help train the full body.
 This is a pretty broad definition, and if you think about it, this describes any exercise session.
 Where circuit training stands out is that the exercises tend to flow into each other, and there is often little or no rest in between them.

 For example, you could have a circuit that went like this: 10 push-ups, into 10 squats, into 10 lunges, into 10 crunches.
 All without any rest.
 Sometimes there will be a rest period placed between exercises, but it will be deliberately short.
 Circuit training can change to suit different goals, if you are looking to build muscle, your circuit could involve resistance exercises, and concentrate on form and tempo rather than on speed.

-On the other hand, you might be looking to burn maximal calories, in which case you would be concentrating on keeping the intensity high, and use more cardio based exercises.
-For example Burpees, mountain climbers, running on the spot, or step ups.
+On the other hand, you might be looking to burn maximal calories, in which case you would be concentrating on high intensity and using more cardio-based exercises to increase heart rate.
+For example Burpees, mountain climbers, running on the spot, or step-ups.

 Sometimes a circuit will be aimed entirely at working for just one muscle group, you could do an arm circuit that targets just the biceps and triceps, or you could have an abs circuit that just works the abdominal muscles.

 The physical benefits are dependent on the type of circuit you are performing.